Expand your portfolio with a buy to let mortgage

 You will need to instruct a solicitor to handle your purchase and manage your mortgage application.
 Some lawyers charge a fixed fee, while others bill by the hour.

-As with a residential mortgage, there are certain fees involved in setting up your loan.
+As with a residential mortgage, there are certain fees involved in setting up a loan for a rental property.

 If you need to seek specialist advice – or you want to be supported by an experienced mortgage broker throughout the application process – you may need to pay for this service.